 In addition to the bioreactors described above, we also have started the development of a clinical version of one of our market leading Harvard Apparatus research syringe pumps.
 The research version of this pump is called the "PHD Ultra Nanomite" stem cell therapy injection system.
 We anticipate that this pump will be used to inject cells into damaged tissue in cell therapy.
-We expect to submit this pump to the regulatory agencies in 2012 for approval.
+We expect to submit this pump to the regulatory agencies this year for approval.
+In 2012 we established our own synthetic scaffold production initiative in our Holliston, Massachusetts facility.